manuel-ch/vue3-google-translate/README.md

 ### Problem

-This package was heavily inspired by [vue-google-translate](https://github.com/lewis-kori/vue-google-translate).
+This package is a fork of i7eo/v-google-translate.

 This package enables localization of web apps made with vue by use of google translate.
 As your website and app grows, you may find a need to expand to other markets outside your home country.